 - The re-employment position must be one of limited duration.

-In January 2015 the SBCERA Board of Retirement adopted a policy that allows SBCERA to monitor SBCERA retirees who return to work for SBCERA's participating employers in order to ensure that benefits are paid to re-employed retirees when, and only when, such payments comply with the law.
+In January 2015 the SBCERA Board of Retirement adopted a policy that allows SBCERA to monitor SBCERA retirees who return to work for an SBCERA-covered employer in order to ensure that benefits are paid to re-employed retirees when, and only when, such payments comply with the law.
 When re-employment violates applicable limits, proper action must be taken.
 Subject to Board action, this may include, but is not limited to, reinstatement to active membership, suspension of benefits, recovery of improperly paid benefits and the collection of contributions owed.

-According to SBCERA policy, for any member who retires after the policy was implemented and returns to work for an SBCERA employer, the following must occur:
+According to SBCERA policy, for any member who retires after the policy was implemented and returns to work for an SBCERA-covered employer, the following must occur:

 - The employer and the employee must report the employment to SBCERA before the employee starts.